 I feel very angry right now.
 I even want to yell, but instead, I am going to use that energy to go for a run and that will make me feel better.
 When I come back how about you and I play a game?
 I am sad today, I feel like I am going to cry.
 I am going to go take a nice warm, bubble bath and that will make me feel better.
 When I come back you and I can read a story together.

 When your child feels anger or sadness, know that this is okay.
 Your job is to simply sit with them.
 Take the pressure off yourself to remove the pain and rescue them.
 Just sit with them in their feelings and be empathetic.
 “I know this is a really sad time right now.”
 “It must be hard to feel this way inside.

 As parents, our job is to raise our children in a way that gives them the tools and skills to manage real life.
 In real life, there are situations that we encounter that are not solvable.
 This is one of them for your child.
 Divorce is out of your child’s control, so allowing those feelings to be expressed and flow through them will be an important way for them to gain their own resilience.

 You will be tempted to rescue them from their own emotions by distracting them, making promises, offering gifts, or pointing out solutions.
 That is not what they need.
 Right now your child needs to know it is safe to express emotions.
 They need to be able to feel their emotions let those emotions flow through their body and not get stuck inside.
 Your ability to be calm with them, to make sure they are not feeling alone is critical.
 To do this, you must control your own internal and external experience.
 If at all possible do not hijack this moment from your child by having your own emotions and anxiety overwhelm their moment.

-You and your family do not have to limp through divorce.
-By modeling emotional leadership, you and your children can not only survive divorce, you can all thrive and become closer.
+You and your family do not have to limp through a divorce.
+By modeling emotional leadership you and your children can do more than just survive, you can thrive and become closer.